Free Mental Health Assessment

 Another thing that could trigger anxiety in a relationship is having different attachment styles.

-Attachment theory is based on the idea that early experiences — like being separated from a parent or being treated harshly by a parental figure — shapes how we attach to people as adults.
+Attachment theory is based on the idea that early experiences — like being separated from a parent or being treated harshly by a parental figure — shape how we attach to people as adults.

+Maybe you’ve already admitted to yourself, “My boyfriend gives me anxiety attacks,” or you’re simply asking yourself, “Why do I feel uneasy in my relationship?”
 Whatever’s causing your anxiety (whether it’s a partner or something else), it’s important to seek treatment so that you can be more at ease and not constantly on edge.

 Using Therapy to Help with Anxiety